CARTAvis/manual_source/source/region_configuration.rst

 Distance measurement tool
 -------------------------
 The "ruler" annotation object in CARTA is used to measure the geodesic distance between two points on an image.
 This is particularly useful for astronomical images where the distance between celestial objects needs to be measured accurately.
-A shortcut button is avaialbe in the toolbar of the Image Viewer Widget to activate a distance measurement, effectively creating a "ruler" annotation object.
+A shortcut button is available in the toolbar of the Image Viewer Widget to activate a distance measurement, effectively creating a "ruler" annotation object.

 The two points are defined by a pair of clicks in the Image Viewer Widget.
 Alternatively, you can use the Region Configuration Dialog to define the two points by entering their coordinates in the "Configuration" tab.